costajob/rsync_cron/README.md

 ```shell
 gem install rsync_cron
 ```

+# Warning
+Be aware that this library will write to the `crontab` file in a destructive way.
+Do remember to take a backup of your `crontab` before installing a new one.

 # Usage
 The gem comes with a CLI interface, you can print its help by: